zotero/web-library/README.md

 ------------

 1. Clone git repository into target web directory (`git clone https://github.com/zotero/web-library.git`)
+2. Ensure up-to-date version of [Node](https://nodejs.org) is used or run `nvm use` to switch to a preferred version using [nvm](https://github.com/nvm-sh/nvm)
-2. run `npm install` to install dev dependencies
+2. Run `npm install` to install dependencies
-3. Try out the full library example by running `npm start`
+3. Run development proces: `npm start`
 4. Point browser at `http://localhost:8001/` to see the demo

-To build changes (including compiling bootstrap less style) run `npm build`.
-For a development build with automatic incremental build on change, use `npm start`.
+5. Modyfing source files will trigger incremental build

+Production-ready version can be built with `npm run build`.